 In the last fifteen years, fiction set in or about the afterlife has become a popular and critically acclaimed sub-genre within contemporary speculative fiction for young adults especially, but not only, in English language publishing.
 These narratives, where the main characters die at the beginning of the story and find themselves in an alien world, the world beyond death, have developed into a fertile ground for imaginative and intellectual challenge and discovery, as a means both to depict the ultimate culture shock and a challenging exploration of otherness and alienation.

-I highly recommend a read of the actual article as it’s free to access.
+I highly recommend a read Sophie Masson’s article as it’s free to access.
 The following are my own takeaway points.

 A BRIEF HISTORY OF AFTERLIFE FICTION

 Writers and thinkers have always been exploring the afterlife.
 Afterlife stories can be divided into their own subcategories.
 For example, there’s a related subgenre of Grim Reaper plots.
 An example of the grim reaper plot is On a Pale Horse by Piers Anthony.
 On a Pale Horse is a fantasy novel from 1983.
 A feckless young man is about to shoot himself when the Grim Reaper appears.
 He kills the Grim Reaper instead, and then has to take the Grim Reaper’s place.
 However, this seems quite different from the modern afterlife story kickstarted by Alice Sebold.

 Here’s something to bear in mind about YA readers: these days (in Australia, at least) more young people believe in an afterlife than believe in god.
 Readers will happily accept it.

 - Modern YA afterlife stories are a subgenre of paranormal YA fiction, which can include vampires, fairies, trolls and so on

 - The afterlife story is kind of like a portal story

 - They are usually but not always set in a fantasy storyworld